aolivasm/ni-design/README.md

 # Non-Inferiority Trial Design R Functions

+## Background

+Active-controlled non-inferiority trials are commonly used when an effective intervention already exists and a placebo-controlled design is not feasible or ethical.
+In these trials, a new experimental intervention is compared against an active control rather than placebo.
+The goal is to show that the experimental intervention is not unacceptably worse than the active control, while potentially offering other advantages such as improved safety, tolerability, cost, or feasibility.

+A fundamental challenge in active-controlled trials is the absence of a placebo arm.
+As a result, assessing non-inferiority necessarily relies on historical estimates of the active control effect relative to placebo, along with assumptions about how well those estimates apply to the current trial population.

+The traditional non-inferiority criterion is based on _preservation of effect_, which requires the experimental intervention to preserve a specified fraction (often 50%) of the active control’s effect relative to placebo.

+When the active control is highly effective, preservation-of-effect criteria may impose an unrealistically high bar, even for interventions with meaningful public health value.
+This has motivated alternative success criteria, such as _inferred efficacy_, which assess whether the experimental intervention would have met a predefined efficacy threshold relative to a hypothetical placebo.

-This repository provides R code for generating non-inferiority trial design specifications and computing operating characteristics under the preservation-of-effect and inferred-efficacy criteria when the outcome is time to event and the effect is measured in the log hazard ratio scale.
-The main function is `ni_design()`, which computes non-inferiority margins, required numbers of events, sample sizes, and unconditional power for a set of analytical methods defined by `(u, lambda1)` pairs.
+This repository provides R code for computing non-inferiority trial design operating characteristics under the preservation-of-effect and inferred-efficacy criteria when the outcome is time to event and intervention effects are measured in the log hazard ratio scale.
+The main function, `ni_design()`, computes non-inferiority margins, required numbers of events, sample sizes, and unconditional power for a set of analytical methods defined by `(u, lambda1)` pairs.

-The examples used in this repository reproduce the results in the manuscript: [Olivas-Martinez et al., 2025, arXiv:2510.22071](https://arxiv.org/abs/2510.22071).
+The examples included in this repository reproduce the results presentend in the manuscript [Olivas-Martinez et al., 2025, arXiv:2510.22071](https://arxiv.org/abs/2510.22071), which develops the underlying methodological framework and how the non-inferiority criteria and different analytical approaches are parameterized and interpreted.

 ## Files